Skip to content ↓

 Reading books – either child reads independently, to an adult or adult reads to child.

-Set termly, based on Investigation theme.
+Set termly, and subject based.
 Gives opportunity to find out, record and present information independently and creatively.
 Encompasses other subject areas and develops transferable and life skills.
+Parents will be signposted to a range of online activities and websites designed to support learning.
+To be completed independently and will not be set or monitored by school.

 Reading books – either child reads independently, to an adult or adult reads to child.

-Set termly, based on Investigation theme.
+Set termly, and subject based.
 Gives opportunity to find out, record and present information independently and creatively.
 Encompasses other subject areas and develops transferable and life skills.
+Parents will be signposted to a range of online activities and websites designed to support learning.
+To be completed independently and will not be set or monitored by school.

 Reading books – either child reads independently, to an adult or adult reads to child.

-Set termly, based on Investigation theme.
+Set termly, and subject based.
 Gives opportunity to find out, record and present information independently and creatively.
 Encompasses other subject areas and develops transferable and life skills.
+Parents will be signposted to a range of online activities and websites designed to support learning.
+To be completed independently and will not be set or monitored by school.

 Reading books – either child reads independently, to an adult or adult reads to child.

-Set termly, based on Investigation theme.
+Set termly, and subject based.
 Gives opportunity to find out, record and present information independently and creatively.
 Encompasses other subject areas and develops transferable and life skills.
+Parents will be signposted to a range of online activities and websites designed to support learning.
+To be completed independently and will not be set or monitored by school.

 If you have any questions about homework then please contact your class teacher.